Amsterdam/amsterdam.github.io/guides/data-pipeline.md

 - One City, one solution: meaning: We try to build an etl script which is a start for a more structural solution, not a one off.
 - Create resuable code as [Open Source](track-open-source-health.md)
 - Use Git to store the code on https://www.github.com/amsterdam as a project with a clear [Readme](write-a-readme.md).
-- Use Docker to automate, using the [backend project methods (back-end-projects.md).
+- Use Docker to automate, using the [backend project methods](back-end-projects.md).
 - Use Python as a scripting language for the processing steps. using this [python style guide](style-guide-python.md).
 - Use Postgres/Postgis as a data storage and cleaning/merge solution with use of the SQL language.
-- We always try to improve the data quality of the clients data supplier where possible by explaining and showing the benefits of integrating https://api/data.amsterdam.nl endpoints to achieve the first principle.
+- We always try to improve the data quality of the clients data supplier where possible by explaining and showing the benefits of integrating https://api.data.amsterdam.nl endpoints to achieve the first principle.

 <img src="/images/data-pipeline-flow.png" width="800">
+<a href="/images/data-pipeline-flow.xml">data-pipeline-flow.xml</a> download and load into https://www.draw.io to edit.

 ## ETL workflow